Samaveda: Organization

-Just like Rigveda, the early sections of Samaveda typically begin with Agni and Indra hymns but shift to abstract speculations and philosophy, and their meters too shifts in a descending order.
-The later sections of the Samaveda, states Witzel, have least deviation from substance of hymns they derive from Rigveda into songs.
-The purpose of Samaveda was liturgical, and they were the repertoire of the udgātṛ or "singer" priests.
+Just as in the Rigveda, the early sections of Samaveda typically begin with Agni and Indra hymns but shift to abstract speculations and philosophy, and their meters shift as well, in a descending order.
+The later sections of the Samaveda, states Witzel, have the least deviation from substance of hymns they derive from Rigveda into songs.
+The purpose of the Samaveda was liturgical, and it was the repertoire of the udgātṛ or "singer" priests.

-The Samaveda, like other Vedas, contains several layers of text, with Samhita being the oldest and the Upanishads the youngest layer.
+The Samaveda, like other Vedas, contains several layers of text, with the Samhita being the oldest and the Upanishads the youngest layer.

 Analytics

-The Samaveda consists of 1,549 unique verses, taken almost entirely from Rigveda, except for 75 verses.
-The largest number of verse come from Books 9 and 8 of the Rig Veda.
+The Samaveda consists of 1,549 unique verses, taken almost entirely from the Rigveda, except for 75 verses.
+The largest number of verses comes from Books 9 and 8 of the Rigveda.
 Some of the Rigvedic verses are repeated more than once.
-Including these repetitions, there are a total of 1,875 verses numbered in the Samaveda recension translated by Griffith.
+Including these repetitions, there are 1,875 verses in total numbered in the Samaveda recension translated by Griffith.

 Contents

-Samaveda samhita is not meant to be read as a text, it is like a musical score sheet that must be heard.
+The Samaveda Samhita is not meant to be read as a text, it is like a musical score sheet that must be heard.

-Staal states that the melodies likely existed before the verses in ancient India, and the words of the Rigveda verses were mapped into those pre-existing melodies, because some early words fit and flow, while later words do not quite fit the melody in the same verse.
+Staal states that the melodies likely existed before the verses in ancient India, and the words of the Rigveda verses were mapped onto those pre-existing melodies, because some early words fit and flow, while later words do not quite fit the melody in the same verse.
 The text uses creative structures, called Stobha, to help embellish, transform or play with the words so that they better fit into a desired musical harmony.
 Some verses add in meaningless sounds of a lullaby, for probably the same reason, remarks Staal.
-Thus the contents of the Samaveda represent a tradition and a creative synthesis of music, sounds, meaning and spirituality, the text was not entirely a sudden inspiration.
+Thus the contents of the Samaveda represent a tradition and a creative synthesis of music, sounds, meaning, and spirituality; the text was not entirely a sudden inspiration.

-The portion of the first song of Samaveda illustrates the link and mapping of Rigvedic verses into a melodic chant:
+The portion of the first song of Samaveda illustrates the link and mapping of Rigvedic verses onto a melodic chant: